Adidas Aims To Eliminate Use Of ‘Virgin Plastic’ By 2024

 — adidas (@adidas) November 6, 2016

-It would appear the shift to recycled plastics will have no impact on product quality, and some analysts have pointed that it may even drive increased sales as their recycled products and environmentally minded image will appeal to a broader base of consumers.
-A column on Business Insider pointed out that their Parley Ultra Boost X shoes, made using recycled plastics, sold just fine, even with a $200 price-tag.
+It would appear the shift to recycled plastics will have no impact on product quality, and some analysts have pointed that it may even drive increased sales as their recycled products and environmentally-minded image will appeal to a broader base of consumers.
+A column on Business Insider pointed out that their Parley Ultra Boost X shoes, made using recycled plastics, sold just fine, even with a $200 price tag.
 They also mention that Adidas has aimed to have all of their shoes manufactured using recycled plastic by 2020 on their changeover timeline.
 Adidas told CNN Money they expect sales of the Parley line of shoes to increase from 1 million to 5 million units this year.

 The tides are turning. @parleyxxx meets performance to create unique footwear and apparel made with Parley Ocean Plastic. #adidasParley ???? pic.twitter.com/pI0hqQYAwS